I’m lying here trying to think of something positive.

 One.
 Are you strong enough to face something.
 Do you know if you can take being tested.

 Two.
 If you do decide to try to face something, you also have to know how to handle failure.
 Judge yourself and the action, meeting, event or whatever it is you’re considering facing.
 You might risk it and fail or you might risk it and succeed.
 You need to be confident enough about either outcome – that you can handle either outcome.
-And if you’re not confident then play safe if you can and don’t try.
+And if you’re not confident then play safe – don’t try.
 Have faith that things will change as time passes.

 It was a step forward to learn I can say no sometimes – to have that clear in my thinking, a clear option.
 But knowing what to do in relation to a specific event isn’t always obvious.
 I have to work out what it is I’m actually hoping for when I’m considering facing something.